michaelbowlin/ionic-app/README.md

 	- Open the EliteScheduleApp in Sublime Text
 		- in the WWW folder
 			- add another folder called APP (this is where everything will be kept)
 				- add a file in the app folder called app.js
 				- then in the index.html
 				- change the js src to app/app.js
 				- enter the code that can be found in the file
 				- in app folder:
 				- create a home folder
 				- inside the home folder create page home.html
-			- ***** Left off here (not working)
+					- check home.html to see code
+			- Adding side menu
+				- in the App folder create layout folder with menu-layout.html
+				- put in starter code (can be seen in the page itself)
+				- next create a route in the app.js (can be seen in the page itself)
+					- in the app.js file also change the default (.otherwise) to app

 4.
 7.